sandeepmj/create-pypi-package/README.md

 At some point you realize that you are using the same functions for different coding projects.
 For example you might use a ```timer``` function to slow down your scrape.

-Instead of copying and pasting the timer code every time, let's simply pip install it
+Instead of copying and pasting the timer code every time, let's simply pip install it.

+Creating a package for PyPi is not difficult but it is exacting and you must do each of these steps exactly as detailed:

 ---